lisaogren/sails-hook-next/README.md

 export default BlogPage
 ```

-Linking to the blog page:
+Linking to the blog page using the Next.js `Link` component:

 ```js
 // pages/index.js